ESG Definition

 1. Climate Change: How a company manages its greenhouse gas emissions, energy use, and environmental policies.

-2. Resource Use: How a company manages its usage of natural resources such as water and forests.
+2. Resource Use: How a company uses natural resources such as water and forests.

 3. Pollution and Waste: How a company manages its waste and pollution, including its carbon footprint, waste management practices, and water use.